 The experience and ethics of egg donation: an international workshop (2014).
 This research explored public and professional perceptions of oocyte donation and banking and the motivations and experiences of egg providers.
-The workshop was led by Dr Nicky Hudson, De Montfort University and was funded by De Montfort University's Revolving Investment Fund and the Foundation For Sociology of Health and Illness.
+The workshop was led by Prof Nicky Hudson, De Montfort University and was funded by De Montfort University's Revolving Investment Fund and the Foundation For Sociology of Health and Illness.

 The ENDOPART study: Endometriosis: improving the wellbeing of couples (2012-13).
 The aim of this study was to explore the impact of endometriosis, a chronic gynecological condition, on couples.
 The study was led by Prof Lorraine Culley, De Montfort University, and funded by the UK Social and Economic Research Council.

 Creating midwifery specific open educational resource materials (2011-2012).
 The study was led by Bernadette Gregory and Jacqui Williams, De Montfort University, and funded by Jisc.

 Breast feeding baby ‘on the go’ (2011-2012).
 Working with De Montfort University’s Mile² project, midwifery staff and students collaborated with mums and parents' groups in Leicester to create a 40 page booklet about breastfeeding with practical advice.
 The project was led for a period by Dr Tina Harris, De Montfort University, and was funded by De Montfort University’s Mile² project.